Don’t Be a Cyber Breach Statistic

-First we heard 4.2 million people were affected in the Office of Personnel Management federal government breach.
-Then a couple of weeks later we hear the number may be 18 million.
-Then there is a number of 32 million that has been mentioned but the OPM Director, Katherine Archuleta does not want to discuss that number at this time.
+First, we heard 4.2 million people were affected in the Office of Personnel Management federal government breach.
+Then a couple of weeks later the number became 18 million.
+Some mentioned a larger number – 32 million – OPM Director Katherine Archuleta does not want to discuss that number at this time.

-These days, the Security Operations Team does not need to convince the CEO and management that the company must be prepared.
-Being prepared, organized, rehearsed and trained properly are the most important steps your company can take.
+These days, the Security Operations Team does not need to convince the CEO and management to prepare the company.
+Your company must take the steps to prepare, organize, rehearse, and train properly.

 Let’s look at some numbers.
 They are mind-boggling numbers, frankly.

 60% of cases, attackers are able to compromise an organization within minutes.